Data Source Management

-Data sources fall in one of two categories: those that are backed by SQL technologies (query-backed data sources) and those that are not (object-backed data sources).
+Data sources fall in one of two categories in Immuta: query-backed data sources (those that are backed by SQL technologies) and object-backed data sources (those that are not backed by SQL technologies).

 query-backed data sources: These data sources are accessible to subscribed Data Users through the Immuta Query Engine and appear as though they are Postgres tables.

 object-backed data sources: These data sources are backed by data storage technologies that do not support SQL and can range from blob stores, to file systems, to APIs.